 Sentence Reduction in California

-A DUI charge in California comes with hefty punishments.
+A DUI charge in Stanton, California, comes with hefty punishments.
 A DUI conviction alone can lead to imprisonment for up to six months for a first offense and upwards of a year for subsequent DUI infractions.
-You may face a maximum of five years of probation for a DUI, and upwards of 30 months of mandatory DUI education classes.
+You may face a maximum of five years of probation for a DUI and upwards of 30 months of mandatory DUI education classes.

 Charge Reduction in California